 - microscopy, including optical, fluorescence, confocal, transmission and scanning electron microscopy (which is equipped with a focused ion beam (FIB) for the 3D reconstruction of biological samples) and laser microdissection with subsequent DNA, RNA, microRNA and protein analysis.

-Characterization of the morphological-structural lesions associated with kidney diseases
+Characterisation of the morphological-structural lesions associated with kidney diseases

 International Consensus on Cardiopulmonary Resuscitation.